Pendulum Floor Slip Resistance Testing

 The pendulum DCOF slip resistance tester has been in use in countries around the world for measuring the slip resistance of floors since the 1940’s.
 Although the instrument was developed originally in the United States, the British began using it for investigating slip and fall accidents 50 years ago and began manufacturing the instrument more so than American manufacturers, and so the instrument is sometimes referred to as the “British Pendulum.”

-Presently, the ASTM E303-22 in the United States and BS EN 16165:2021 in the United Kingdom and Europe are two test methods used for assessing the slip resistance of flooring materials with the pendulum skid test device.
+Presently, the ASTM E303-22 and (the newer and more precise) AFSA FS101-25 pendulum test in the United States, BS EN 16165:2021 in the United Kingdom and Europe, and AS/NZS 4663 and AS/NZS 4586 for Australia and New Zealand are four test methods used for assessing the slip resistance of flooring materials with the pendulum skid test device.
 With the latest revision of ASTM E303 in 2022, the American pendulum dynamic coefficient of friction (DCOF) test method now more closely mirrors other pendulum slip resistance test methods from around world (across Europe, Australia/New Zealand, the United Kingdom, Egypt, Singapore, Israel, etc., etc., etc.), making it much more useful in its role of assessing both floors for real-world slip resistance, and roads for skid resistance in the United States.
+The American Floor Safety Alliance took American floor slip testing a step further in 2025 and created a pendulum test method that more closely mirrors the Australian, British, and European.
+Here’s a video explaining how ASTM E303 has been updated to more closely resemble other British Pendulum test methods from around the world, and showing the pendulum testing of the slip resistance of a floor.
+With it’s AFSA FS101-25, the American Floor Safety Alliance took the test method a few steps forward and now provides the best American pendulum slip test available.

 The pendulum DCOF test is designed to replicate the heel strike of a pedestrian, which is where most slips occur.
 A fluid film is created between the heel of a shoe and a wet floor causing a hydroplane slip, and this test method generates a similar fluid film and is therefore very accurate in assessing pedestrian slip risk.
 Fifty years of research into actual slip and fall incidents around the world makes this tribometer easily the most widely trusted and internationally-accepted in the world today.
 The pendulum is also effective in testing in the dry condition and using dry contaminants such as drywall dust.
 Oil and other wet contaminants can also be used.
 The pendulum DCOF tester is therefore the best way to assess any type of flooring for slip resistance in situations such as for ADA slip resistance requirements, OSHA slip resistance guidelines, and to avoid slip and fall accidents on properties for responsible parties such as architects, flooring specifiers, insurance companies, and building owners.